 SISJ didirikan di Jakarta pada tahun 2014 oleh 13 jurnalis sains Indonesia yang telah bekerjasama dengan The World Federation of Science Journalists (WFSJ) dalam melaksanakan pelatihan jurnalisme sains di Asia (Science Journalism Cooperation (SjCOOP) Asia).
-Harry Surjadi, jurnalis sains senior yang saat ini menjabat sebagai salah satu boar member di WFSJ, adalah penggagas utama SISJ.
+Harry Surjadi, jurnalis sains senior yang saat ini menjabat sebagai salah satu board member di WFSJ, adalah penggagas utama SISJ.

 The Society of Indonesian Science Journalists envisions an informed and science conscious society through excellence in science journalism